Kevin002023/pands-project/README.md

 data= pd.read_csv(data_url, sep=",",  names = col_headings,)

 ````
 The next step was to look at the data and run some checks to make sure it looks as expected.
-However as I wanted all commands to be outputted to my textfile ['project.txt'](https://github.com/Kevin002023/pands-project/blob/main/project.txt), I first created it, using the methods [here](https://www.geeksforgeeks.org/reading-writing-text-files-python/).
+However, as I wanted all commands to be outputted to my textfile ['project.txt'](https://github.com/Kevin002023/pands-project/blob/main/project.txt), I first created it, using the methods [here](https://www.geeksforgeeks.org/reading-writing-text-files-python/).

 ``
 with open('project.txt', 'w') as f: